lucspt/create-python-starter/src/create_python_starter/templates/python/CONTRIBUTING.md

 rye sync --all-features && source ./scripts/prepare
 ```

-You can then run scripts using rye run python script.py.
+You can then run scripts using `rye run python script.py`.

 ### Commonly used rye scripts